Metro Hamilton home values have been volatile since 2021, and are now trending downward.

 Our forecast inputs:

-From a seller’s perspective, more changes in the market influence prices downward, so now may be a better time to sell than in two years, and the annual real estate cycle usually favours sellers in the first half of the year.
+From a seller’s perspective, more changes in the market influence prices downward, so this year may be a better time to sell than in two years.

 Sellers should always consult a mortgage broker early to prioritize flexible loan conditions and reduce the risk of mortgage cancellation penalties.
 Find out more about the benefits of a mortgage broker.